FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/guomi_crypto.md

 Other steps are same as the standard Key Manager.
 Please refer to [key-manager repository](https://github.com/FISCO-BCOS/key-manager).

-### commercial cryptography node configuration
+### OSCCA-approved cryptography node configuration

-FISCO BCOS commercial cryptography version adopts dual certificate mode, so two sets of certificates are needed for disk encryption.
+FISCO BCOS OSCCA-approved cryptography version adopts dual certificate mode, so two sets of certificates are needed for disk encryption.
 They  are the conf/gmnode.key and conf/origin_cert/node.key.
 Other operations of disk encryption are the same as [Standard Edition Loading Encryption Operation] (./storage_security.md).

 ``` shell